IshankMittal/Discord-image-generation-bot-through-Stable-Diffusion-AUTOMATIC1111-/README.md

 !image a futuristic cyberpunk bike

-The bot will generate and send an AI-generated image based on the prompt.
+The bot will generate an AI image, send it to Discord, and store it locally.